MicrosoftDocs/architecture-center/docs/hybrid/azure_stack_hci_dr.md

 ### Security

-- **Protection in transit.** Storage Replica offers built-in security for its replication traffic, which includes packet signing, AES-128-GCM full data encryption, support for Intel AES-NI enc
-- ryption acceleration, and pre-authentication integrity man-in-the-middle attack prevention.
+- **Protection in transit.** Storage Replica offers built-in security for its replication traffic, which includes packet signing, AES-128-GCM full data encryption, support for Intel AES-NI encryption acceleration, and pre-authentication integrity man-in-the-middle attack prevention.
 Storage Replica also utilizes Kerberos AES256 for authentication between the replicating nodes.

 - **Encryption at rest.** Azure Stack HCI supports BitLocker Drive Encryption for its data volumes, thus facilitating compliance with standards such as FIPS 140-2 and HIPAA.